vichdz97/weather-app/README.md

 # Weather App

 > [!NOTE]
-> Last Updated December 5, 2024
+> Last Updated January 22, 2025

+## Summary
+Inspired by Apple's layout and design, this responsive weather application displays current and forecast data using the OpenWeather API.

 ## Live Demo
 [link]()